Arfs6/Arfs6.github.io/_posts/2023-11-17-a-to-z-in-vim-normal-mode.md

 12. **s**: Delete the current character and switch to insert mode.
 13. **d**: Delete.
 Must pass text object or motion to delete.
 14. **f**: Go to the previous occurrence of a character.
 Must type character after command.
+    > I got this wrong.
+It's `F` that goes to previous, `f` goes to next occurance with the cursor on the character.
+E.G. `fa` will go to the next occurance of `a` and place your cursor on `a`.
 15. **g**: Like a modifier.
 Characters typed after it has meaning.
 E.G. `gg` move to top.
 Mostly motion related commands.
 16. **h**: Previous character.
 17. **j**: Next line.